 Silver - This metallic gray tone is stunning on the floor.

-For a unique floor try either the Blue or Turquoise base coat.
+For a unique floor try either the Blue or Caribbean metallic powder for your base coat.
 These colors make a statement wherever you use them.

 Choosing Your Accenting Colors